peckb1/advent-of-code/README.md

 * Day 09 The [-1, 0, 1] returned by `compareTo( ~ )` helped simplify the movement of a tail.
 * Day 12 Reversing the Dijkstra to go from `E` to all `a` to save an order of magnitude of searching was a nice optimization.
 * Day 15 Precomputing the shortest paths for every valve combination seemed key to being able to quickly go from node to node in a brute force solution.

+#### 2023
+* Day 05 The fact that the numbers are "small" meant just starting at 0 and iterating over every location until we found one that matches a seed helps avoid the "forever" brute force solutions

 ## Takeaways